72-Year Old Rider Riding Grand Loop by John Stone who rode Vietnam in 16 days covering the Grand Loop at the age of 72!

 Never even missed it, till they gave it back to me.

 What a trip, the traffic was horrendous with 24 wheelers bombing down the centre of the road and cars two abreast trying to overtake.
-My knees giving be jip and Kens wedding tackle being ruined up on the tank he was most concerned, would he ever have his twelve o’clock again?.
-I told him the intimate ride with him had at least got me to half past six!
+My knees giving me jip and Ken’s wedding tackle being ruined up on the tank he was most concerned about, would he ever have his twelve o’clock again?.
+I told him the intimate ride with him had at least got me to half-past six!

 After a number of stops to ease my legs and for Ken to get life back to essential parts we arrived at our Hotel.
 Andrew requested to speak to me and requested that I return to ‘Hanoi’ via a coach.
 Having experienced the manic mayhem main road on our ride through coal blackened factory type areas to ‘Hay Long’ the thought of a safe ride back was quite appealing.
 I confirmed my agreement to a comfortable coach ride.

 We went out for a meal on the waterside, Allan having his favourite Langoustines.
-It was while wondering around in a wood carver’s shop I fell for a carving.
-Spent all night thinking can I afford it, how do I get it home etc. Well, Ken did a bit of barter and now I had a heavy lump of wood to get back to the UK.
+It was while wandering around in a wood carver’s shop I fell for a carving.
+Spent all night thinking can I afford it, how do I get it home, etc. Well, Ken did a bit of barter and now I had a heavy lump of wood to get back to the UK.

 The next two days with one night on a Junk in Ha Long Bay is memorable.
 Very touristy but you must do it.
 The bay is a unique place that should be classed as a natural wonder of the World.

 James Bond can not be wrong, can he?

 Day sixteen of our trip on landing from our Junk and Allan and Ken took themselves off to ride back to ‘Hanoi’ and I made my way with newfound friends from the Junk to the coach and back to base.